mdabrowski1990/uds/docs/source/pages/knowledge_base/performance.rst

   The example uses :ref:`segmented diagnostic message transmission <knowledge-base-segmented-message-transmission>` as all CAN timings values can be presented there (all these times are applicable in this case).
-  For :ref:`unsegmented diagnostic message transmission <knowledge-base-unsegmented-message-transmission>` though, the only applicable time is N_As_.
+  For :ref:`unsegmented diagnostic message transmission <knowledge-base-unsegmented-message-transmission>` though, the only applicable time parameter is N_As_.

 N_As